KVerv/olympicstats.github.io/athletics/long-jump_men.md

 | OR | 8.90 |
 | WR | 8.95 |

-We can also look at the probability distributions of the time of the new record.
+We can also look at the probability distributions of the distance of the new record.
 This also allows for the calculation of the expected value of the new records and the probability that we'll see a new record.

 | Record | Probability | Expected Value (m)|  95% Confidence Interval (m) |
 | -- | ------ | --- | ---- |